Skip to content

 the charles contact us page

-The Charles also uses a dark design on their contact us page.
-And because they have multiple office locations, they broke things down into three sections, with each office’s business and contact details, including “view on map.”
+Charles also uses a dark design on its Contact Us page.
+Because it has multiple office locations, it broke things down into three sections, with each office’s business and contact details, including “view on map.”

 Meanwhile, the footer is light, which gives the page a more dynamic feel.